 Don’t think of iCloud as the new MobileMe; think of iCloud as the new iTunes.

-For Apple to replace iTunes with iCloud, they would also need to stream movies, TV shows etc from the cloud to your mobile device, not something we can see Apple being able to do at the moment as they would have to sign deals with a large number of movie and TV studios.
+For Apple to replace iTunes with iCloud, they would also need to stream movies, TV shows, and other forms of media from the cloud to your mobile device.
+This is not something we can see Apple being able to do at the moment as they would have to sign deals with a large number of movie and TV studios.
+However, considering Apple’s influence and market power, it is not entirely out of the realm of possibility.
+The company has already made significant strides in the music industry, and expanding into video streaming could be the next logical step.

 Source Daring Fireball